balmorelcommunity/Balmorel/README.md

 # Balmorel

-The Balmorel energy system model.
+Check out [the documentation](https://balmorelcommunity.github.io/Balmorel/index.html) for tutorials on getting started with the Balmorel energy system model.

 Data is included in the [Balmorel_data repository](https://github.com/balmorelcommunity/Balmorel_data), which we recommend cloning to base/ for version control of both base data and framework.
 Note: The cloned folder should be renamed from "Balmorel_data" to "data" to function properly.

 A scenario that's possible to run with an academic trial license of GAMS can be found in the balmorel-demo branch.

-How to get started?
-Check out [this link](https://balmorelcommunity.github.io/Balmorel/index.html)

 ## What is Balmorel?